wangqianwen0418/wangqianwen0418.github.io/work_with_me/phd.md

     I recommend you start by networking with industry researchers at conferences and then follow up in January to express your interest and check for available opportunities.
     I can definitely help you through my personal network, but taking the initiative to reach out yourself leaves a more positive impression.

   - It is common that you choose to stay at UMN during the summer and make some research progress.
-If that is the case, we should discuss whether you want to be funded by me or a summer TA in advance.
+If that is the case, we should discuss in advance whether you want to be funded by me or a summer TA.

   - Another option, although less common, is to simply take the summer off if you feel it's really necessary.
 You wouldn’t be paid though.